devnich/python-programming/README.md

     print(data.shape)
     ```

 4. Use `DataFrame.T` to transpose a DataFrame.
-This doesn\'t copy or
-    modify the data, it just changes the caller\'s view of it.
+This doesn't copy or modify the data, it just changes the caller's view of it.

     ``` python
     print(data.T)